pokt-network/poktroll/docusaurus/docs/operate/configs/supplier_staking_config.md

 This means the account that receives the rewards is different from the one signing the `RelayResponse`s and submitting claims and proofs.

-Non-custodial staking is suitable for `Supplier`s that want to separate the staking or the rewarded account (i.e., the account that holds the `upokt` stake or rewards) from the account operates the `RelayMiner`.
+Non-custodial staking is suitable for `Supplier`s that want to separate the `RelayMiner` staking operations from the account that has custody over the staked funds, and in turn, the rewards being earned.

 :::note